Website Manager

 What will be expected of me and my child if we decide to participate in a Blue Knights program?

 Please read through the Parent Manifesto, Parent Contract and the Athlete Contract found under the Registration Info > Agreements & Forms menu above.
 Additionally, a parent from each family will be expected to volunteer in some way for the track team.
-Examples of volunteer positions include: Team Parent, recording attendance, timing an event, helping organize the end-of-year picnic, meet results data entry, etc.
+Examples of volunteer positions include: meet volunteer, recording attendance, timing an event, helping organize the end-of-year picnic, etc.

 I have more questions about registration.
 Whom should I contact, and how?